paubereng/rappi-test/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner.
+Test with: <br>
+ - [Mocha](https://mochajs.org/) - The test framework used.
+ - [Chai](https://www.chaijs.com/) - The assertion library used.
+ - [Enzyme](https://airbnb.io/enzyme/) - A JavaScript Testing utility for React.

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`